rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 projects to utilize the innovation resources of their bigger partner.

-A more quantitative perspective on the same questions comes from [@zhang2022] who investigated the OpenStack ecosystem, a collection of thousands of individual OSS projects.
+A more quantitative perspective on the same questions comes from
+{% cite zhang2022 %} who investigated the OpenStack ecosystem, a collection of thousands of individual OSS projects.
 This network of projects, mostly maintained and developed by firms, contains a wide range of software aimed at cloud computing technologies.
 The authors find that while most